Caroline Burnham Kilgore: Medical career

+Law career

-The University of Pennsylvania Law School rejected her application in 1871.
+The University of Pennsylvania Law School rejected Kilgore's application in 1871.
 She attempted to buy individual tickets to attend lectures.
 Sometime later, she sent her husband to purchase the lecture passes, but the Board of Trustees informed her that even if she attended every required lecture and passed all of the examinations, they would not guarantee that she would earn a diploma.
 After studying privately, Kilgore asked to take the bar exam in 1873 and 1874, but was refused.
+The dean of the law school stated in a letter that he would resign if the day came when Black people or women gained admittance.

-After ten years of lobbying, Kilgore finally became the first female student admitted to the University of Pennsylvania Law School in 1881.
-She graduated in 1883.

-She was admitted to practice before the Supreme Court of Pennsylvania in 1885, and before the Supreme Court of the United States in 1890.
+After ten years of lobbying, Kilgore finally became the first woman admitted to the University of Pennsylvania Law School in 1881, graduating in 1883.
+She obtained immediate admission to the Orphan’s Court of Philadelphia, but she had to engage in yet another lobbying campaign to gain admittance to practice before the Pennsylvania courts of common pleas in 1884, the Supreme Court of Pennsylvania in 1885, and the U.S. Supreme Court in 1890.

-Kilgore was a member of the Citizens' Suffrage Association and tried to vote at city and county elections in 1871.
+Active in the women's suffrage movement, Kilgore sought to vote at city and county elections in 1871.
 She was ruled against and appealed to the full state supreme court, which affirmed the ruling against her.
 She published a pamphlet with her argument before the state supreme court, titled Woman Suffrage.
-The Argument of Carrie S. Burnham, which also included the opinion of the man who originally ruled against her, George Sharswood.
+The Argument of Carrie S. Burnham, which included the opinion of the man who originally ruled against her, George Sharswood.
+Kilgore served on the advisory committee and as a vice president of the National Woman Suffrage Association and spoke at national suffrage conventions.

+Personal life and death

-She died in Swarthmore, Pennsylvania, June 29, 1909, and was buried at Craftsbury Common Cemetery in Craftsbury, Vermont.
+Carrie Burnham and Damon Kilgore (1827–1888) married in 1876.
+The couple had two daughters, Carrie and Fanny.
+She died in Swarthmore, Pennsylvania, on June 29, 1909, and was buried at Craftsbury Common Cemetery in Craftsbury, Vermont.

 Legacy

 During the University of Pennsylvania's Homecoming Weekend of October 1965, the Trustees dedicated Kilgore House, one of the four houses in the Robert C. Hill Residence Hall, in her honor.

+In 2024, a historical marker honoring her was unveiled at 1301 Baltimore Pike, Springfield, Pennsylvania.

-She is listed as one of the Philadelphia Bar Association's Legends of the Bar.
+Kilgore is listed as one of the Philadelphia Bar Association’s Legends of the Bar.